| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 made by the 1990 Steering Committee.
 After 50 years of having the name serve us well, let‟s not even consider

-Should IMTA change its mission and structure?
+this issue again.
+IMTA Structure Should IMTA change its mission and structure?
 There have been proposals over the years to expand

 IMTA beyond what it is.
 Ray Waldkoetter made many suggestions to generate a more permanent structure.
 Jimmy